zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ## ``Join Values``

-Returns data from multiple streams joined based on the request specifications.
+Returns data from multiple streams, which are joined based on the request specifications.
 The streams must be of the same SdsType.

 SDS supports the following types of joins: